-- ✓ Statement from a Case Manager verifying the need for long-term housing support and the lack of sufficient resources and/or support networks to meet the housing need. - ✓ Statement from a licensed medical or behavior health professional or social worker verifying the need for long-term housing support and the lack of sufficient resources and/or support networks to meet the housing need. - ✓ Statement from a discharge professional verifying the need for long-term housing support and the lack of sufficient resources and/or support networks to meet the housing need.
+- ✓ Statement from a Case Manager or CBRA provider staff verifying that a housing planning conversation was completed and that there is a need for long-term housing support without another suitable resource to meet the need. - ✓ Statement from a medical or behavioral health professional or social worker verifying that a housing planning conversation was completed and that there is a need for long-term housing support without another suitable resource to meet the need. - ✓ Statement from a discharge professional verifying that a housing planning conversation was completed and that there is a need for long-term housing support without another suitable resource to meet the need. - \A suitable resource is one that meets the housing needs of the participant, is rooted in participant choice, and does not cause undue hardship to the participant.

-3.2.2 Eligibility Recertification
+3.2.2.4 Documentation of Household Income Eligibility